 As the name suggests, the heel rise phase begins when the heel begins to leave the ground.
-During this phase the foot functions as a rigid lever to move the body forward.
-During this phase of walking the forces that go through the foot are quite significant often 2-3x a person’s body weight.
-This is because the foot creates a lever arm (centered on the ankle) which serves to magnify body weight forces.
-Given these high forces and considering that the average human takes 3000-5000 steps per day (an active person commonly takes 10,000 steps/day) it is not surprising that the foot can easily develop chronic repetitive stress related problems such as metatarsalgia, bunions, posterior tibial tendon dysfunction, peroneal tendonitis, and seasmoiditis.
+During this phase, the foot functions as a rigid lever to move the body forward.
+During this phase of walking, the forces that go through the foot are quite significant: often 2-3x a person’s body weight.
+This is because the foot creates a lever arm (centered on the ankle), which serves to magnify body weight forces.
+Given these high forces and considering that the average human takes 3000-5000 steps per day (an active person commonly takes 10,000 steps/day), it is not surprising that the foot can easily develop chronic repetitive stress-related problems, such as metatarsalgia, bunions, posterior tibial tendon dysfunction, peroneal tendonitis, and sesamoiditis.

 The toe off stage of gait begins as the toes leave the ground.
 This represents the start of the swing phase.

-The defining difference between walking and running is that during running there is a period of time when both feet are off the ground (the “float” phase).
-Also because running is associated with greater speeds the forces that go through the foot when it lands can be substantially greater than during walking, often 4-5x body weight during running and even up to 6-7x body weight during sprinting.
+The defining difference between walking and running is that when running, there is a period of time both feet are off the ground (the “float” phase).
+Also because running is associated with greater speeds, the forces that go through the foot when it lands can be substantially greater than during walking (often 4-5x body weight during running and even up to 6-7x body weight during sprinting).

 There are a number of joints in the foot and ankle that move during walking.
-However, two “joints” serve critical functions during normal walking.
+These joints serve critical functions during normal walking.
 The ankle joint is critical to normal walking biomechanics, but so too are the other hindfoot joints – a combination of the subtalar joint and the transverse tarsal joint (Figure 2).
-In fact the transverse tarsal joint is not a single joint but rather the combination of the talo-navicular and the calcaneo-cuboid joint.
+The transverse tarsal joint is not a single joint but rather the combination of the talo-navicular and the calcaneo-cuboid joint.
 The combination of the subtalar joint, talonavicular joint, and calcaneocubboid joints allow the foot to sweep under the talus (lower bone of the ankle) and thereby position the foot where it needs to be depending on the terrain.

 Figure 2: Ankle and Transverse Tarsal Joints

-As the body’s center of gravity passes over the foot the posterior compartment muscles begin to contract.
+As the body’s center of gravity passes over the foot, the posterior compartment muscles begin to contract.
 This contraction of the calf muscle serves to control the body movement as it goes forward so that the body does not fall forward.
-During this phase of gait (late flatfoot) the calf muscle is strongly contracting and lengthening.
-This is called an “eccentric” muscle contraction and it serves to generate an extraordinary amount of internal force within the calf muscle and Achilles tendon.
+During this phase of gait (late flatfoot), the calf muscle is strongly contracting and lengthening.
+This is called an “eccentric” muscle contraction, and it serves to generate an extraordinary amount of internal force within the calf muscle and Achilles tendon.
 This is why most Achilles tendon ruptures and calf tears occur during this stage gait.
 During the late flatfoot phase, the posterior tibial muscle also contracts helping to “lock” the foot and create a rigid lever.
 Therefore in patients with posterior tibial dysfunction often have flatfooted gait with a limited or absent heel rise.